Driving smarter asset management

 Monitoring and managing premises

 We have come a long way from simple closed-circuit television surveillance and intrusion-detecting security systems.
 In addition to those functions, data sensors such as those for temperature, humidity, or even lights can allow business owners to monitor which areas of a business get used, by how many people, and when.
-In turn, they can remotely adjust thermostats or lock doors to unused spaces, saving on energy bills and preventing unnecessary traffic in areas that may contain fragile equipment or valuable supplies.
+In turn, they can remotely adjust thermostats or lock doors to unused spaces.
+This can save on energy bills and prevent unnecessary traffic in areas that may contain fragile equipment or valuable supplies.

 Tracking lost or stolen assets